A/N: There are OCs in this story. If you hate OCs, exit to the left.

 Atlanta vanished and the pressure on Draco's chest eased.
 Gasping and gulping down air, Draco rolled out of bed (how'd he get in bed) and fell to the floor with a thud.
 He looked around, wondering where this Siri person was located and how he had gotten into his bedroom.

 She sounded funny too.
 Her voice was too high pitched.

 Draco pushed himself up into a kneeling position.
 There was only a House Elf and Atlanta in the room.

 Whoa.
 His voice was a little high.
 He quelled the urge to scream.

 Atlanta knelt down next to him, placing a small hand on his back.
-Emotions flooded through him, mostly confusion as he had no clue what she'd called him.
-He knew Atlanta had a flare for languages, but she didn't usually call him anything other than Draco.
+Emotions flooded through him, mostly confusion as she was touching him.
+No one touched him, except his mother.

 His eyes went wide as the House Elf stuck its face in Draco's line of vision, looking rather worried.